Pearlicia/terraform-beginner-bootcamp-2023/README.md

 We'll need to generate AWS CLI credentials from IAM User in order to use the AWS CLI.

 ## Terraform Basics

 ### Terraform Registry

-Terraform sources their providers and modules from the Terraform registry which located at [registry.terraform.io](https://registry.terraform.io/)
+Terraform sources their providers and modules from the Terraform registry which is located at [registry.terraform.io](https://registry.terraform.io/)

-- **Providers** is an interface to APIs that will allow to create resources in terraform.
+- **Providers** is an interface to APIs that will allow us to create resources in terraform.
 - **Modules** are a way to make large amount of terraform code modular, portable and sharable.

 [Randon Terraform Provider](https://registry.terraform.io/providers/hashicorp/random)